 This semester-long course is designed to give high school students who are interested in the marine sciences, the opportunity to expand their studies in a practical, supportive, resource-rich environment.
-Students who participated in Semester I may continue their research project or opt to study a new topic.
-New students are welcome.
+Students may opt to continue their studies during the second semester.

 *Wednesday afternoon make-up session available.

 Our Counselor in Training (CIT) program provided a unique opportunity for Seacoast Science Center member teens, ages 13-17, to acquire leadership and informal teaching skills while learning about the marine environment in a camp setting.
 CIT’s assist our camp counselors in providing a safe, fun, and meaningful educational experience for our campers.
 Perspective CIT’s are interviewed to ensure that the program is a good fit and are required to participate in training.

 Counselors-in-Training must be members of the Seacoast Science Center at the Family Level or higher.